Harper College will be closed Monday, September 1, in observance of Labor Day.

 The College's domain name is www.harpercollege.edu.

-Acceptable Use of Harper College Communications Network (HCCN)
+Acceptable Use for Harper College Information Technology

 I. Philosophy: